-For a complete alphabetical list of WAN/Cellular AT Commands, see Table D-12.
+For a complete alphabetical list of WAN/Cellular AT Commands, see Table D-13.
 The following table provides a summary of SIM-card-related AT Commands for routers with more than one SIM card slot.
 Click the AT Command for a detailed description.

-Table D-11: Summary of SIM Card AT Commands
+Table D-12: Summary of SIM Card AT Commands

 Command What it does NBSIMPRESENT?
 Queries the number of SIMs present SIM1PRESENT?
 Queries whether or not there is a SIM card in slot 1 (upper slot) SIM2PRESENT?
-Queries whether or not there is a SIM card in slot 2 (lower slot) PRIMARYSIM Queries or sets which slot contains the Primary SIM card SECONDARYSIM Queries or sets which slot contains the Secondary SIM card ACTIVESIM?
-Queries which slot contains the Active SIM SWITCHSIM Switches the Active SIM to the one in the Target SIM slot TARGETSIM For manual SIM switching, queries or sets the SIM slot that will become the Active SIM NETPW Queries or sets the network password for the Active SIM NETPWSIM1 Queries or sets the network password for the SIM card in slot 1 NETPWSIM2 Queries or sets the network password for the SIM card in slot 2 NETUID Queries or sets the network user ID for the Active SIM NETUIDSIM1 Queries or sets the network user ID for the SIM card in slot 1 NETUIDSIM2 Queries or sets the network user ID for the SIM card in slot 2 NETAPN Queries or sets the user-entered APN for the Active SIM SIM1NETAPN Queries or sets the user-entered APN for the SIM card in slot 1 SIM2NETAPN Queries or sets the user-entered APN for the SIM card in slot 2 SIMPINENABLE Queries, enables, or disables the ALEOS SIM PIN feature for the Active SIM.
-When enabled, ALEOS automatically enters the SIM PIN requested by the SIM card when the router starts up.
-SIM1PINENABLE Queries, enables, or disables the ALEOS SIM PIN feature for the SIM card in slot 1.
-When enabled, ALEOS automatically enters the SIM PIN requested by the SIM card when the router starts up.
-SIM2PINENABLE Queries, enables, or disables the ALEOS SIM PIN feature for the SIM card in slot 2.
+Queries whether or not there is a SIM card in slot 2 (lower slot) ESIMPRESENT?
+Queries whether or not there is an R2C eSIM card enabled ALLOWESIM Queries or sets whether the RV55 is allowed to use the Ready to Connect eSIM for network connections.
+PRIMARYSIM Queries or sets which slot contains the Primary SIM card SECONDARYSIM Queries or sets which slot contains the Secondary SIM card ACTIVESIM?
+Queries which slot contains the Active SIM SWITCHSIM Switches the Active SIM to the one in the Target SIM slot TARGETSIM For manual SIM switching, queries or sets the SIM slot that will become the Active SIM NETPW Queries or sets the network password for the Active SIM NETPWSIM1 Queries or sets the network password for the SIM card in slot 1 NETPWSIM2 Queries or sets the network password for the SIM card in slot 2 NETPWESIM Queries or sets the network password for the R2C eSIM NETUID Queries or sets the network user ID for the Active SIM NETUIDSIM1 Queries or sets the network user ID for the SIM card in slot 1 NETUIDSIM2 Queries or sets the network user ID for the SIM card in slot 2 NETUIDESIM Queries or sets the network user ID for the R2C eSIM NETAPN Queries or sets the user-entered APN for the Active SIM SIM1NETAPN Queries or sets the user-entered APN for the SIM card in slot 1 SIM2NETAPN Queries or sets the user-entered APN for the SIM card in slot 2 ESIMNETAPN Queries or sets the user-entered APN for the R2C eSIM SIMPINENABLE Queries, enables, or disables the ALEOS SIM PIN feature for the Active SIM.
 When enabled, ALEOS automatically enters the SIM PIN requested by the SIM card when the router starts up.